pulumi/platypack/README.md

 # platypack

 A tool to generate (and eventually) manage Pulumi packages.
-Currently it supports generating scaffolding for packages authored in `go` and `typescript`.
+Currently it supports generating scaffolding for packages authored in `go`, `typescript`, and `python`.
 It sets up all the boilderplate needed to author a pulumi package in your languages of choice, and automatically generate SDKs in `typescript`, `go`, `python`, and `csharp`

 ## Usage